-is a (block) diagonal bandwidth matrix, $\bm{I}_D$ is the identity matrix in $\mathbb{R}^{D\times D}$, and $C(\bm{h}) \equiv \prod_{j=1}^2 C_{k_j,D_j}(h_j)$ is the normalizing constant inherited from \eqref{KDE_prod}.
-Our subsequent theory is also adaptive to a general (unconstrained) positive definite bandwidth matrix $\bm{H}$, though it is preferable to have a diagonal bandwidth matrix (i.e., independent smoothing parameters; \citealt{wand1993comparison}).
-Moreover, whenever $\mathcal{S}_j=\Omega_{D_j}$, it is more appropriate to apply a single bandwidth parameter $h_j$ to each coordinate on $\Omega_{D_j}$ given its isotropic geometry.
-Later, in Sections~\ref{Sec:MS_prod} and \ref{Sec:SCMS_prod}, while showing the possibility to derive the (subspace constrained) mean shift algorithms under general kernels, we will focus on implementing the algorithms with Gaussian and/or von Mises kernels in practice given their favorable properties.
+where $\bm{z}=(\bm{x},\bm{y}) \in \mathcal{S}_1\times \mathcal{S}_2$, $\bm{I}_D$ is the identity matrix in $\mathbb{R}^{D\times D}$, and $C(\bm{H}) \equiv \prod_{j=1}^2 C_{k_j,D_j}(h_j)$ is the normalizing constant from \eqref{KDE_prod} and \eqref{kernel_fun}.
+For simplicity, we consider a (block) diagonal bandwidth matrix $\bm{H}$ \citep{wand1993comparison}, though our theory also applies to the general positive definite bandwidth matrix.
+Additionally, when $\mathcal{S}_j=\Omega_{D_j}$, it is more appropriate to apply a single bandwidth parameter $h_j$ to each coordinate on $\Omega_{D_j}$ due to the isotropic geometry.
+While the (subspace constrained) mean shift algorithms can be derived for general kernels in Sections~\ref{Sec:MS_prod} and \ref{Sec:SCMS_prod}, we only implement the algorithms with Gaussian and/or von Mises kernels in practice, given their smoothness properties.